Kindle Paperwhite, Instant Pot, and other gifts you can buy for less than $100:

 The Lumenus ioLight USB bike light isn't your standard bike light.
 For starters, it's Bluetooth-enabled with a GPS-guided app that automatically tells the light to flash red when you come to a stop and display a turn signal when you turn left or right.
 It's also really bright (200 lumens) and is rechargeable and water-resistant, with a rubber cover and gasket that covers the Micro-USB charging port.
 The cover also glows in the dark should the battery die (the ioLight is rated at five hours at maximum brightness and 30 hours in power-saving mode).
 You can easily mount it to the front or back of your bike or scooter with the included strap.

-I had Edifier's TWS NB2 ($100) on this list and then the very similar looking EarFun Air came along.
-No, it's not exactly the same as the TWS NB2, but it's very close and costs about $30 less when you factor in extra discounts.
-It's a bit confusing because Edifier is behind the EarFun's sound so you really have to look closely for differences (for example, the Edifier has a companion app and a "low-latency" gaming mode).
-Both these models' angular design reminds me of the Libratone Track Air Plus, which has come down in price (it's now $120) and is also good.

-The textured finish on the Edifier's case is nicer than the smooth finish on the EarFun's case (and their colors are different).
-But otherwise the features and specs seem nearly identical.

-As I said about the Edifier, the EarFun Air distinguishes itself with a comfortable fit, decent noise canceling (though not great) and nicely balanced sound with good clarity and well-defined bass.
-They're smooth-sounding earbuds.
+The EarFun Air distinguishes itself with a comfortable fit, decent noise canceling (though not great) and nicely balanced sound with good clarity and well-defined bass.
+They're smooth-sounding earbuds and a bargain at $56 (there's a 10% instant coupon to clip on Amazon, and then if you add the code EFAIRPRO2, the price drops to $55.99 before tax.
+The deal is good through Dec.
+13).

 Buying for someone who's gaming on their phone?
 Whether they're iPhone users subscribed to Apple Arcade or Android owners using Xbox Cloud gaming or Google Stadia, the Razer Kishi is a top option.
-Similar to the $80 Android-compatible model (Android phone owners can play Xbox Cloud gaming with a Game Pass Ultimate subscription), the iPhone version is MFi-certified and will work with the iPhone 6 Plus and any newer model.
-It connects via lightning cable and has pass-through charging but no built-in battery to supply extra juice.
+Similar to the $80 iPhone-compatible model (the iPhone version is MFi-certified and will work with the iPhone 6 Plus and any newer model), the Android version allows Android phone owners to play Xbox Cloud gaming with a Game Pass Ultimate subscription).
+It connects via USB-C and has pass-through charging but no built-in battery to supply extra juice.
 There's an Xbox-optimized one for Android owners, too, for $100.

 Bose's SoundLink Micro ($100) delivers impressive sound for its size and is fully waterproof.
 Since it's been out a while it frequently gets discounted, particularly during the holidays -- usually to $79 -- which makes it a perfect pick for any audiophile on your list.
 I haven't heard of anyone not liking this as a gift.
 Read our Bose SoundLink Micro review.